Jerling1989/Dark-Passages/README.md

 - When the user hovers their mouse over an Image the glitch effect is formed as well as a subtitle, usually a word describing a main character in the story.
 This can be partly seen on the "Nightcrawler" image on the left of the screenshot below.
 ![Slide Two](assets/img/readme/slide-2.png)

+- When the user clicks one of the words underneath the images it will load a Modal that will autoplay a scene, clip, or trailer for the Movie or TV Show they are interested in.
 ![Slide Three](assets/img/readme/slide-3.png)

 ![Slide Four](assets/img/readme/slide-4.png)